Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 * strip down and simplify if this usage is too high for RRF

 This approach will allow using the full functionality on a PC or in a future Duet with lot of memory.

-# Paden-Kahan PK2 solution

-Strategy:
-- given: axes properties om1 (axis direction), om2, v1 (point on axis 1), v2, p (first point), k (second point)
-- searched: angles between p and intersection point(s), angle between k and intersection point(s)
-- get planes and sphere middle points from axis definitions and points
-- calculate intersection line of planes.
-Special case parallel axes/planes, where the intersection solution is a plane, not a line
-- calculate pointpair by intersection of this line with sphere
-- double check by calculating other pointpair with intersection of line with other sphere
-- the two pointpairs must match
-- atan2(wedge,inner) of points with pointpair solutions
-- store the 2 * 2 results (1 * 2 or 0 solutions are also possible)

-This should already support parallel and skewing axes as extension to traditional PK2, which used only intersecting axes.

-# Robot Geometric Algebra detailed

-This page give detailed information about conformal geometric algebra (CGA).
-It is not necessary to use the firmware, but gives insight how the robot kinematics part of the RRF firmware is developed.

-The syntax follows Gaalop syntax and the content of the Hildenbrand books.

 # Geometric Algebra dimension